JayashSaini/Ratelite/README.md

 ### Custom Key Generation

-By default, the limiter uses the client's IP address (`req.ip`).
+By default, the ratelite uses the client's IP address (`req.ip`).
 You can provide a custom `keyFn` to use a different identifier, such as an API key or user ID.

 ```typescript
 const rateLimiter = createRateLimiter({